-Also, Portugal ranked 3rd most peaceful country in the Global Peace Index.
+Portugal ranked 3rd most peaceful country in the Global Peace Index.

-The Global Peace Index. is the product of the Institute for Economics and Peace (IEP) and it gauges global peace using three broad themes: the level of safety and security in society, the extent of domestic and international conflict and the degree of militarization.
+The Global Peace Index, created by the Institute for Economics and Peace (IEP), measures "global peace" using three broad themes: the level of safety and security in society, the extent of domestic and international conflict and the degree of militarization.